fluid-project/infusion/README.txt

     * A-Grade browser support has been updated to Yahoo's latest A-Grade browser support
     * jQuery UI Themes for working with FSS themes
     * New and powerful decorators for the Renderer:
-      * "fluid" decorator instantiates any Fluid component bound to markup (FLUID-2375)
+      * "fluid" decorator instantiates any Fluid component bound to markup
-      * New support for removing arbitrary attributes and CSS classes (FLUID-2603, FLUID-2598)
+      * New support for removing arbitrary attributes and CSS classes
     * Fixes for Pager:
-      * Improved handing of column sorting (FLUID-2466, FLUID-2498, FLUID-2591, FLUID-2367)
+      * Improved handing of column sorting
-      * Fixed persistence of focus (FLUID-2244 - actually a new renderer feature)
+      * Fixed persistence of focus
     * Updates to Uploader
+    * Updates to User Interface Options including
+      * better cross browser support
-    * Updates to User Interface Options including better cross browser support, keyboard and screen reader accessibility and other bug fixes
+      * better keyboard and screen reader accessibility
+      * other bug fixes
     * Many bug fixes

 What's in this Release